Montelukast side effects: what patients need to know

 - Headaches often settle within the first 1 to 2 weeks of treatment

-For gastrointestinal symptoms:
+For stomach and gut symptoms:

-- Symptoms are usually mild and transient
+- Symptoms are usually mild and short-lived

-For sleep disturbance:
+For sleep problems:

 For neuropsychiatric effects: